 Nate Lotze joined PALTA in 2016.
 He writes and edits communication materials and resources at ConservationTools.org; manages PALTA’s social media presence; curates website content; and spearheads projects to better tell the story of conservation.
 Before moving to Harrisburg, he managed an organic vegetable farm in North Carolina and organized support for climate action in Ohio.
 He graduated from Kenyon College, where he majored in English and was captain of the baseball team.

 Nate’s passion for land conservation can be traced back to childhood summers spent on a third-generation family tree farm in Wisconsin.
 These days he enjoys the great outdoors by riding his bike and sleeping in tents whenever possible.
-He also likes books made of paper, world travel, and the Oxford comma.
+He is a vocal proponent of the Oxford comma.

 Carol Grayshaw, Office and Project Administrator